Creating Amazon CloudWatch Alarms

 - Create or Edit a CloudWatch Alarm

 - Create a CPU Usage Alarm that Sends Email

 - Create a Load Balancer Latency Alarm that Sends Email

 - Create a Storage Throughput Alarm that Sends Email

 - Create Alarms to Stop, Terminate, Reboot, or Recover an Instance

-- Create a Billing Alarm to Monitor Your Estimated Charges
+- Create a Billing Alarm to Monitor Your Estimated AWS Charges